doctorfree/MusicPlayerPlus/README.md

 in gnome-terminal:

 `mpplus -r`

+Browse, list, search, and select media in the MPD library using the `fzf` fuzzy finder utility.

+Search artist then filter by album using `fzf`:

+`mpplus -z a`

+Search all songs in the library using `fzf`:

+`mpplus -z A`

+Search the current playlist using `fzf`:

+`mpplus -z p`

 The mpcplus MPD client can be opened directly without using mpplus.
 Similarly, the cava spectrum visualizer can be opened directly without mpplus.